alumae/kaldi-gstreamer-server/README.md

 Changelog
 ---------
+  * 2016-11-28: Server now supports serving requests using SSL.
+SSL is automatically turned on when the `cerfile` and `keyfile` command line arguments are specified.

   * 2016-10-14: Support for nnet3 (including 'chain') models, thanks to @yifan!
 Not tested very carefully.
   Set the `decoder->nnet-mode` property to 3 to use nnet3 models.